-In Category 3 areas, development which would have a significant adverse impact following the implementation of mitigation measures will only be permitted where, in the Council's opinion, the effects are outweighed by significant social or economic benefits.
+In Category 3 areas, development which would have a significant adverse impact following the implementation of mitigation measures will only be permitted where the effects are outweighed by significant social or economic benefits.

 Where possible, any development proposals which affect natural and historic designations should include measures to enhance the conservation value of the site affected.